davidmintz/court-interpreters-office/docs/documentation/setup.md

 * Set as web document root the full path to <code>public</code> subdirectory under the application root.
 * Set an environment variable called _environment_ to: **production**.
 3. Enable <code>mod_rewrite</code> (or equivalent)
-This is necessary because InterpretersOffice uses [an MVC framework](https://docs.laminas.dev/laminas-mvc/) that depends on URL rewriting to route requests to the proper controller/action.
+This is necessary because <span class="text-monospace">InterpretersOffice</span> uses [an MVC framework](https://docs.laminas.dev/laminas-mvc/) that depends on URL rewriting to route requests to the proper controller/action.

 <div class="border border-info rounded sm-shadow py-2 bg-light px-3 mb-3">
-A non-root user needing to set up and maintain InterpretersOffice will need
+A non-root user needing to set up and maintain <span class="text-monospace">InterpretersOffice</span> will need
 <ul>
     <li>sufficient permissions to stop, start, reload the web server</li>
     <li>sufficient permissions to edit the web server configuration files</li>